202306-NEA-DZ-FEW/online-Therapist/README.md

 ## Project information

--   Project name: [Project name]
+-   Project name: Online Therapist
--   Project description: [Project description]
+-   Project description: This project will allow users to schedule an appointment with a therapist and take therapy sessions online through chat, video, and voice calls.
+Users can search for information on the website, and also there will be tests or therapist activities for users.
 -   Technology used: Nextjs, TailwindCSS, i18next, Husky, Prettier, Eslint, Commitlinter (Conventional Commits)
--   Team members: Member1, Member2, etc,
+-   Team members: Walid Lamraoui, Lilia Bendjeddou, MOHAMED MATASSI, Sid Ali Habchi, Meriem MANSOURI, Dalila BENHAMED MEGUENNI.
--   Bootcamp: GIZ YE 2022
+-   Bootcamp: DZ NEA FEW 2023

 ## Installation